fbpx

 • It promotes reconciliation.

-In the home education movement, many put a lot of trust in the Constitution and the Constitutional Court, due to victories achieved through litigation.
-A notable constitutional judgement that greatly contributed towards freedom in education was the Harris case that determined the policy cannot be enforced.
+In the home education movement, many put a lot of trust in the Constitution and the Constitutional Court, due to victories achieved through litigation in the past.
+A notable constitutional judgement that greatly contributed towards freedom in education was the Harris case that determined the policy cannot be enforced in 2001.

 Unity and Division in the Home Education Movement:...